huggingface/diffusers/examples/community/README.md

 )
 pipe.to(device)

-start_prompt = "A photograph of a frog" end_prompt = "A painting of a horse"
+start_prompt = "A photograph of an adult lion" end_prompt = "A photograph of a lion cub"
 #For best results keep the prompts close in length to each other.
 Of course, feel free to try out with differing lengths.
 generator = torch.Generator(device=device).manual_seed(42)